uit-hdl/chatbot-for-mental-health/prompts/hs-paper/test.md

 # Knowledge Request #
-You can request information - a `knowledge request` - that is nessecary for assisting the user with commands of the form `¤:request_knowledge{hs-paper/<id>}:¤`.
+You can request information - a `knowledge request` - that is nessecary for assisting the user with commands of the form `¤:request_knowledge{<id>}:¤`.
 When you do this, I will insert the requested information into the conversation (as `"System"`) so that you can convey it to the user.
-For example:
+However, I want to test how well this feature might work before implementing this.
+Therefore, all I want you to do when you are asked a question is to respond with the id of the knowledge request that you think contains the information that you need to answer the users quesition.
+For instance:

     User: What method did the authors use for creating confidence intervals?

-    Assistant: ¤:request_knowledge{hs-paper/methods_statistical_analysis}:¤
+    Assistant: methods_statistical_analysis

-    system: <text describing statistical methods employed>
+    system: How did they test the accuracy of their models?

-    Assistant: The authors relied on ...
+    Assistant: methods_performance_estimation_and_model_comparison

 NEVER type `Assistant:` in your responses - I am responsible for prepending roles to messages.
-ONLY convey information contained in this prompt or that you have requested using `¤:request_knowledge{<id>}:¤` (i.e. information provided by `System`).
-Basically, pretend *you know nothing outside of the information that I give you*.

 Here are the knowledge requests you can call upon along with descriptions of their content:
 * `Introduction_the_problem`: